GLAS GUIDE TO ANIMATION FESTIVALS

 by Jeanette Bonds

 There was a time when I was a student of animation when I decided to start submitting my films to film festivals.
-But during that time, I had very limited knowledge of how festivals operated.
-I was not sure what to submit to, how to submit, when to submit, whether it was permissible to have your film online, and several other additional questions.
-I knew of Cannes, Sundance, and that concluded the list of film festivals I’d heard of.
+But during that time, I had very limited knowledge of how film festivals operated.
+I was not sure what to submit to, how to submit, when to submit, whether it was permissible to have your film online, and several other questions.
+I certainly knew of Cannes, Sundance, but that concluded the list of film festivals I was aware of.

 As a new festival submitter, you will find yourself sorting through dozens of lists online to satisfy your answers.
-More often than not you’ll encounter ‘Top Ten’ lists or ‘Top 100 festivals of all Time.’
-But most of these ‘Top 100′ lists are not animation specific.
-They’re a mixture of live-action festivals and often don’t even include animation festivals on the list.
-Or you’ll find a complete list of every single animation festival in existence.
-But what you don’t find, or at least I couldn’t find, is a single page or site that thoroughly explains the festival process.
+More often than not you will encounter ‘Top Ten’ lists or ‘Top 100 festivals of all Time.’
+But the vast majority of these ‘Top 100′ lists are not animation specific.
+Rather, they are a mixture of live-action festivals and often don’t even include animation festivals on the list.
+Or you will find an encyclopedic list of every single animation festival in existence.
+But what you don’t find, or at least I couldn’t find, is a single page or site that thoroughly explains the festival submission process.
 GLAS Animation‘s Guide to Animation Festivals intends to provide you with a comprehensive introduction to the submission process.

 TOP ANIMATION FESTIVALS